 Regularly championed by our staff and customers alike as the softest is the fabric known as tri-blend.
 Lightweight, heathered, and made from cotton and polyester plus rayon, tri-blend achieves a winning combination of soft hand (feel), drape, and overall comfort.

-But most people find that the modern, lightweight synthetic fabric blends improve on the softness of cotton, adding elements of silkiness, smoothness, and suppleness (is that a word?) along with stretch– allowing for a more snug fit without feeling restrictive.
+But most people find that the modern, lightweight synthetic fabric blends improve cotton’s softness, adding silkiness, smoothness, and suppleness (is that a word?) along with stretch–allowing for a snug fit without feeling restrictive.

 How we define soft